JuliaLang/www.julialang.org/manual/arrays/index.md

 title:  Arrays
 ---

 Julia, like most technical computing languages, provides a first-class array implementation.
 Most technical computing languages pay a lot of attention to their array implementation at the expense of other containers.
 Julia does not treat arrays in any special way.
-The array library is implemented almost completely in julia itself, and derives its performance from the compiler, just like any other code written in julia.
+The array library is implemented almost completely in Julia itself, and derives its performance from the compiler, just like any other code written in Julia.

 An array is a collection of objects stored in a multi-dimensional grid.
 In the most general case, an array may contain objects of type `Any`.
 For most computational purposes, arrays should contain objects of a more specific type, such as `Float64` or `Int32`.